Dent County, Missouri: State

 In the Missouri House of Representatives, all of Dent County is a part of Missouri's 143rd District and is currently represented by Jeff Pogue (R- Salem).

 In the Missouri Senate, all of Dent County is a part of Missouri's 16th District and is currently represented by Dan W. Brown (R- Rolla).

 Federal

-Missouri's two U.S. Senators are Republican Josh Hawley of Ozark and Republican Roy Blunt of Strafford.
+Missouri's two U.S. senators are Republicans Josh Hawley and Eric Schmitt.

-All of Dent County is included in Missouri's 8th Congressional District and is currently represented by Republican Jason T. Smith of Salem in the U.S. House of Representatives.
+All of Dent County is included in Missouri's 8th congressional district and is currently represented by Republican Jason T. Smith of Salem in the U.S. House of Representatives.
 Smith won a special election on Tuesday, June 4, 2013, to complete the remaining term of former Republican U.S. Representative Jo Ann Emerson of Cape Girardeau.
 Emerson announced her resignation a month after being reelected with over 70 percent of the vote in the district.
 She resigned to become CEO of the National Rural Electric Cooperative.